 William Robinson: Reflections

-William Robinson: Reflections explores the transformative moment when William Robinson discovered the artistic possibilities of multiple perspectives.
-After a typical late-afternoon Queensland storm, Robinson experienced a revelation that would forever change his approach to landscape painting.
+After a typical late-afternoon Queensland storm, William Robinson experienced a revelation that would forever change his approach to landscape painting.
 Standing before a rainwater puddle, he witnessed the night sky and moon perfectly mirrored on its surface.
 In this singular moment—looking down yet seeing up—Robinson realised landscape could be portrayed through simultaneous, inverted viewpoints rather than fixed linear perspective.

-Reflections examines this pivotal artistic breakthrough and traces water as a recurring motif throughout Robinson's practice.
-From glistening creek beds to misty rainforests, the exhibition showcases how this initial moment of clarity evolved into Robinson's distinctive approach to depicting the Australian landscape and the important life force of water throughout it.
+Reflections examines this pivotal artistic breakthrough and traces water as a recurring motif throughout Robinson’s practice.
+From glistening creek beds to misty rainforests, the exhibition showcases how this initial moment of clarity evolved into Robinson’s distinctive artistic vision.
+His radical spatial perspectives emerged from water’s capacity to reflect and invert, redefining our understanding of the South East Queensland landscape.
+In his seascapes of northern New South Wales, Robinson captures the passage of time through the perpetual motion of the tides and the cyclical rhythms that water embodies.
+In his small watercolour studies, Robinson’s engagement with the medium becomes metaphorical—harnessing its fluidity, immediacy, and spontaneous behaviour to reflect water’s own unpredictable nature.

 A selection of works have audio descriptions, which are vivid verbal descriptions that make visual information accessible for people who are blind or have low vision, and offer a new perspective for everyone.